a-senkovenko/Project_3_genome_assembly_and_annotation/README.md

 conda install bioconda::sra-tools
 fasterq-dump --split-3 SRR1980038
 ```
-It can take some time because of large filsize, in the end we get this message with info about the downloaded data.
+It can take some time because of large filesize, in the end we get this message with info about the downloaded data.
 ```
 spots read      : 163,482
 reads read      : 163,482